Installation on Microsoft Azure via AKS

 Step 4 - Install Extend Local Server (optional)

-If you need to install Extend Local Server as an intermediary placed between CAST Imaging and CAST’s publicly available “Extend” ecosystem https://extend.castsoftware.comexternal link, follow the instructions below.
+If you need to install Extend Local Server as an intermediary placed between CAST Imaging and CAST’s publicly available “Extend” ecosystem https://extend.castsoftware.com , follow the instructions below.
+This step is optional and if not completed, CAST Imaging will access https://extend.castsoftware.com to obtain required resources.

 ExtendProxy: